Music

 4 min

-BarcelonaLluís Cabrera is stepping down, they say, and you don't believe it.
+BarcelonaLluís Cabrera is leaving, they say, and you don't believe it.
 Yes, he's leaving the Taller de Músics; or at least, the presidency of the foundation.
 Perhaps he'll go live in Arbuniel, the town in Jaén where he was born in 1954 and from where he left to settle in Barcelona, where he participated in the anti-Franco neighborhood struggles in Nou Barris and in the creation of the Enrique Morente Flamenco Club in the Verdum neighborhood.
-Well, yes, he's hanging up his boots, and from now on the president of the Taller de Músics Foundation will be Joan Manuel Tresserres (Rubí, 1955), who was Minister of Culture and Media between 2006 and 2010 during the government led by José Montilla.
+Well, yes, he's hanging up his boots, and from now on the president of the Taller de Músics Foundation will be Joan Manuel Tresserres (Rubí, 1955), who was Minister of Culture and Media between 2006 and 2010 during the government presided over by José Montilla.

-Cabrera himself confirmed his support at an event held this Friday at the Byron bookstore in Barcelona, packed to capacity with musicians, artists, journalists, politicians...
+Cabrera himself confirmed that he was leaving it at an event held this Friday at the Byron bookstore in Barcelona, packed to overflowing with musicians, artists, journalists, politicians...
 Montilla was there, as was former president Artur Mas.
-"Catalan will not be lost as long as there are people like President Montilla and me, who always speak Catalan," Cabrera would later say.
+"Catalan will not be lost as long as there are people like President Montilla and me, who always speak in Catalan," Cabrera would later say.
 Also present were the Secretary of State for Culture, Jordi Martí, and the artist Frederic Amat, creator of the poster for the 45th anniversary of the Taller de Músics (Musicians' Workshop).
-Esther Vera, the director of ARA, a newspaper near the Raval neighborhood, was also there, as was the music school that Cabrera has defended with stubbornness and joy since 1979.
-"Nobody gave us a penny," Cabrera recalled.
-And here he is, talking about a book he's just published on the 45th anniversary of the Taller de Músics, a kind of commentary (with an invaluable photographic collection) in which he can't help but criticize musical associations and institutions that, according to Cabrera, have done outreach work like "Nando Cruz, the best Catalan music journalist," have "forgotten outreach work."
-It's a good thing he doesn't say what he thinks of the press in the book (or in the talk).
+Esther Vera, the director of ARA, a newspaper located near the Raval neighborhood, was also there, as was the music school that Cabrera has championed with such tenacity and joy since 1979.
+"Nobody gave us a second thought," Cabrera recalled.
+And here he is, speaking about a book he's just published on the 45th anniversary of the Taller de Músics, a kind of commentary (with an invaluable photographic collection) in which he can't help but criticize musical associations and institutions that, according to Cabrera, have done outreach work while "forgetting the advocacy work," as he points out at the Byron in a conversation moderated by Nando Cruz, the best Catalan music journalist.
+Thankfully, in the book (and in the talk) he doesn't say what he thinks of the press.
 The music community breathes a sigh of relief as they document the event.
-You don't want to hear it when Cabrera does the Kamehameha dialectical.
+You wouldn't want to be Cabrera's target when he's doing the Kamehameha dialectical.

 The colt of Aburniel